Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: Discussion of Results

-Although Model I is statistically favored over Model II, a more comprehensive judgment requires not only quantitative model comparison but also a physical interpretation of the underlying dynamics.
-This is achieved by analyzing the behavior of the deceleration parameter~($q= -1 - \frac{\frac{dH}{dt}}{H^2}= -1 + (1+z)\frac{\frac{dH}{dz}}{H}$), which encapsulates the acceleration history of the universe.
+Although Model II has slight statistical edge over Model I, a more comprehensive judgment requires not only quantitative model comparison but also a physical interpretation of the underlying dynamics.
+This is achieved by analyzing the behavior of the deceleration parameter~$\big(q= -1 - \frac{\frac{dH}{dt}}{H^2}= -1 + (1+z)\frac{\frac{dH}{dz}}{H}\big)$, which encapsulates the acceleration history of the universe.
 By estimating the model parameters through observational constraints and subsequently computing the redshift evolution of $q(z)$, we gain deeper insight into the cosmic expansion trends characteristic of each model.
-The resulting deceleration profiles, presented in Fig. (\ref{Fig5}) and Fig. (\ref{Fig6}), visually demonstrate the contrasting acceleration mechanisms.
-These dynamical insights serve to contextualize the statistical findings within a physically interpretable framework, allowing us to assess not just which model fits best, but why it behaves the way it does.
+The resulting deceleration profiles, presented in Fig. (\ref{Fig7}) and Fig. (\ref{Fig8}), visually demonstrate the similarity in acceleration mechanisms.

-The comparative analysis of the two k-essence dynamical dark energy models Model I and Model II, reveals important distinctions in their cosmological behaviors when measured against the benchmark $\Lambda$CDM model, which remains the standard paradigm supported by high precision observations such as Planck CMB data \cite{Planck5}, BAO measurements \cite{Alam1}, and Type Ia Supernovae \cite{Scolnic1}.
+The comparative study of the two k-essence dynamical dark energy scenarios, Model I and Model II, shows that they exhibit cosmological behavior similar to that of the reference $\Lambda$CDM and $w$CDM models.
+These latter models continue to serve as the standard framework, supported by high precision observations including Planck CMB data \cite{Planck5}, BAO measurements \cite{Desi}, and Type Ia supernovae \cite{Scolnic1}.